 Robert N. Grant has suggested that Elizabeth LANDRUM’s father was Young LANDRUM since he was surety for the marriage.

-I’ve tried to learn more about the LANDRUM line however it seems like everyone who has worked on them is as confused as I am.
+I’ve tried to learn more about the LANDRUM line, however, it seems like everyone who has worked on them is as confused as I am.
 Young LANDRUM Sr. lived in Amherst at the time that Patsy was orphaned which would suggest that James LANDRUM, Patsy’s father, may have been related to Young LANDRUM.
-It is interesting to note that Young had a son named James Wesley who died in 1840 and therefore could not have been James, the father of Patsy.
+It is interesting to note that Young had a son named James LANDRUM who died in 1840 and therefore could not have been James, the father of Patsy.
 Were Young and James brothers?

-Susannah DEMPSEY gave her consent to the marriage of William DEMPEY* and Patsey* LANDRUM on 21 August 1799 in Amherst County, Virginia.
-Witnesses were: George WRIGHT, guardian of the bride, and Allen CAMERON, possibly a brother-in-law of the groom. (* spelling used in document)
+Susannah DEMPSEY consented to the marriage of William DEMPEY* and Patsey* LANDRUM on 21 August 1799 in Amherst County, Virginia.
+Witnesses were: George WRIGHT, guardian of the bride, and Allen CAMERON, possibly a brother-in-law of the groom.7 (* spelling used in the document)

 This is Certify that I have no objections against